Elizabeth Warren's Ambiguity On Health Care Comes With Some Side Effects

 The Warren campaign has not responded to questions about whether she could eventually compromise on the issue.

-It is not uncommon to meet diehard Warren supporters who are lukewarm about Medicare for All.
+It is not uncommon to meet die-hard Warren supporters who are lukewarm about Medicare for All.

 Recent polling from NPR member station WBUR finds that Warren is the most popular candidate in her home state of Massachusetts, but her idea of Medicare for All is not.
 "Medicare for All Who Want It" is a more popular option.